 Book Your Job Now

 With many years of experience, our team is qualified to help you with any maintenance, repair or electrical installations.

-We are South Sydney’s most trusted local electricians with one around every corner.
+We are the Sutherland Shire’s most trusted local electricians with one around every corner.
 Never go without electricity or short of an electrical fault!
-Each of our highly talented electrician holds more than 10 years of experience and all the qualifications that allow them to work on electrical tasks in households and commercial buildings.
+Each of our highly talented electricians holds more than 10 years of experience and all the qualifications.
+That allows them to work on electrical tasks in households and commercial buildings around Sutherland Shire.

 Our licensed emergency electricians and level 2 electricians are readily available in the Sutherland Shire 24 hours a day, 7 days a week.
-This means that when you urgently need a qualified electrical contractor in Sydney South, Gordon Powers can send you our nearest team member to your doorsteps in the middle of the night in under an hour!
+This means that when you urgently need a qualified electrical contractor in Sutherland Shire.
+Gordon Powers can send you our nearest team member to your doorsteps in the middle of the night in under an hour!